This story was originally published and last updated .

 While support is impressively broad, and RetroArch offers lots of useful configuration options, it can really be a bit overwhelming at times — when you've got the option of installing half a dozen different Game Boy cores, how do you know which is best?
 So though it's very powerful, this solution may be more geared to users comfortable with experimentation and tinkering.

 DraStic is just what it sounds like: a Nintendo DS emulator.
-DS is far and away the most popular platform to emulate on Android, and DraStic is well-loved for good reason.
+DS is easily one of the most popular platform to emulate on Android, and DraStic is well-loved for good reason.
 It runs well, supports a lot of customization and configuration, and even supports things like saving your save status to Google Drive so it syncs across your devices.
 Fancy.

-Dolphin is another multi-system emulator, but one with a much tighter focus: Dolphin works with the Nintendo GameCube and Wii (fitting, as those two are essentially the same system).
+Sticking in the Nintendo camp, Dolphin is another multi-system emulator, but one with a much tighter focus: Dolphin works with the GameCube and Wii (fitting, as those two are essentially the same system).
 Even though we're emulating modern 3D-heavy games, both performance and compatibility are pretty impressive, letting you get your Smash Bros. on while on the go.

 Sega consoles may be a thing of the past, but the great games live on